What academic degrees are applicable to this program?

 - Wisconsin State Laboratory of Hygiene (Madison, WI)

 Applicants have the option of selecting which track(s) and laboratories they wish to be considered for during the application process.
-Applicants may apply to all eight laboratories if they wish.
+Applicants may apply to all seven laboratories if they wish.
 During the review process APHL will attempt to match fellows with one of their desired locations.
 APHL cannot guarantee any particular geographic placement, and fellows must be willing to relocate.
 For this reason, applicants are encouraged to only select locations they are willing to work at.

 Will my relocating costs be reimbursed by APHL?